andyyang/fend-project-neighborhood-map/README.md

 This project uses the place search function of [Google Places API](https://developers.google.com/places/web-service/search), the search function and the business details fuction of [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3) to get the restaurant data.

-Because these APIs don't support CORS headers, the project uses [CORS Anywhere](https://cors-anywhere.herokuapp.com/) to access these APIs.
+Because these APIs don't support CORS headers, the project uses a proxy service based on AWS API Gateway and AWS Lambda to access these APIs.
+[CORS Anywhere](https://cors-anywhere.herokuapp.com/) is another option.